Coral Springs Uncontested Divorce Lawyer

 Why Do I Need a Lawyer for an Uncontested Divorce?

 Divorcing couples are not legally required to hire an attorney to complete the divorce process in Florida.
 However, family law is complex, and if your spouse has lawyered up, you could walk away with an extremely unfavorable deal, even in an uncontested divorce.

-Couples who find that they are able to reach an agreement on their own should ask a lawyer to review divorce documents prior to moving forward.
+Couples who find that they can reach an agreement on their own should ask a lawyer to review divorce documents prior to moving forward.
 Family courts are unable to answer questions about the case or provide legal advice.
-Therefore, each party should meet with a divorce attorney in the interest of adequately protecting his or her rights.
-Failure to do so could mean loss of property or custody rights.
+Therefore, each party should meet with a divorce attorney to protect his or her rights adequately.
+Failure to do so could mean the loss of property or custody rights.